 Ranil Jayawardena: To ask the right hon.
 Member for Meriden, representing the Church Commissioners, what assessment has been made of the merits of the Church of England's recent guidance to nursery and primary school teachers on transphobic bullying.

-Ranil Jayawardena: To ask the Secretary of State for Transport, if his Department will undertake to assess the effectiveness of directives on operator licensing after the UK leaves the EU.
+Ranil Jayawardena: To ask the Secretary of State for Defence, whether his Department plans to reduce the UK Chinook Force.

-Ranil Jayawardena: To ask the Secretary of State for Communities and Local Government, what assessment he has made of the importance of the UK Chinook Force for the wider capability of the armed forces.
+Ranil Jayawardena: To ask the Secretary of State for Defence, what recent assessment he has made of the importance of the UK Chinook Force for the wider capability of the armed forces.

-Ranil Jayawardena: To ask the Secretary of State for Education, what steps the Government is taking to (a) increase core schools' funding in (i) England and (ii) Hampshire and (b) introduce a fairer funding formula for schools.
+Ranil Jayawardena: To ask the Secretary of State for International Trade, what steps his Department is taking to increase trade and investment relationships with Sri Lanka.